bambuzie/fluffy-leaf/about.md

 **DISCLAIMER**<br>
 Most of the information came from lecture notes and other resources and not entirely mine word for word but with just some minor tweaking to make the language more comprehensible for me.
-This blog is used as a study and memorization tool and in the process improve on current skills and obtain a greater depth of understand of computer related topics.
+This blog is used as a study and memorization tool and in the process of making this blog I hope to improve on current skills and obtain a greater depth of understanding of computer related topics.

 ## Skills